voschezang/coding-handbook/management-patterns.md

 - Bias against investment and experimentation.
 Assignment of minimal resources by default.
 Requirement to write down beforehand what the end result will be.
 - Waste through marketing/advertising: Employees compete against each other for funding.

+**3 lines of defense**

+1. Ops / business line
+2. Risk management, compliance
+3. Internal audit.
+Verify that 1 and 2 are working in the right way

 ## Management Types

 Subjects